wkumari/draft-wkumari-dnsop-extended-error/README.md

    The resolver attempted to perform DNSSEC validation, but no signatures are presently valid and some (often all) are expired.

-Kumari, et al.          Expires November 6, 2020                [Page 6]

-Internet-Draft       draft-ietf-dnsop-extended-error            May 2020

 4.9.
 Extended DNS Error Code 8 - Signature Not Yet Valid

-   The resolver attempted to perform DNSSEC validation, but but no signatures are presently valid and at least some are not yet valid.
+   The resolver attempted to perform DNSSEC validation, but no signatures are presently valid and at least some are not yet valid.

 4.10.
 Extended DNS Error Code 9 - DNSKEY Missing